Probably starting in LA and heading North to possibly Vancouver.

 Check roads are open in the mountains if you do head off the coast, as snowfall is unpredictable.

-And pack lots of snacks!!! about 8 years ago
+And pack lots of snacks!!! over 8 years ago